 A paved road to Brenner Pass, the lowest of the Alpine passes

-Brenner Pass (Brennerpass/Passo del Brennero) is an international mountain pass at an elevation of 1.370m (4,495ft) above the sea level located on the Italian-Austrian border.
+Brenner Pass is an international mountain pass at an elevation of 1.370m (4,495ft) above the sea level located on the Italian-Austrian border.

 Where is Brenner Pass?

-The pass links the province of Bolzano-South Tyrol in northeast Italy and the district of Innsbruck-Land in the Austrian state of Tyrol.
+The pass links the province of Bolzano-South Tyrol on the northeastern part of Italy and the district of Innsbruck-Land in the Austrian state of Tyrol.
 It has been one of the most important passages between the North Sea and the Italian peninsula through the Alps since ancient times.

 Is Brenner Pass open?

-Being the lowest of the Alpine passes of the area, it is usually open the whole year.
+Being the lowest of the Alpine passes of the area, it is usually open all year round.
 The road is steep in parts, hitting a 10.7% of maximum gradient through some of the ramps.